 If you apply for BAföG, student financial aid provided under the German Federal Training Assistance Act, you must do so through the Studentenwerk Schleswig-Holstein.
 That association is also responsible for answering any questions you may have about BAföG:

-In addition, the student union (AStA) of Europa-Universität Flensburg provides advice relating to BAföG and social matters.
+The student union (AStA) of Europa-Universität Flensburg also provides advice relating to BAföG and social counseling.

-Students who receive financial aid in accordance with the German Federal Training Assistance Act (BAföG) must demonstrate after a number of semesters that their studies are progressing in an appropriate manner in order to continue receiving support.
+After a number of semesters, students who receive financial aid in accordance with the German Federal Training Assistance Act (BAföG) must demonstrate that their studies are progressing appropriately in order to continue receiving support.

 If you can demonstrate and submit proof of the fact that you have obtained the necessary credits (usually after completing 4 semesters (§48 BAföG), you will receive a certificate.
 This certificate is required in order to continue getting financial aid, in accordance with the German Federal Training Assistance Act.
 You can obtain this certificate from the following contact persons:

-Students at the International Institute of Management and Economic Education
+International Institute of Management and Economic Education students:

 - Please submit the application form to Ms. Karin Drenkow.
 You can also send Ms. Drenkow the form through campus internal mail (via the mailroom in the OSLO building).